D0gla5/cs2450Remote/journal.md

 Date:2/1/2025: Talked abt requirements of our project as well as created user stories.
 We learned about user stories and how we use user stories to build something.
 Talked about the difference between Asychronous and synchronous.
 About our project it is going to be about world leaders and they will be able to post to their community while their community and react and respond.
 Date 2/9/2025: Made flow and component diagrams.
 We made a flow diagram on logging in and also made a component diagram basically including the web browser, flask, tiny db, handlers, and files. test
+Date 2/11/2025: Pitch-Your-Project assignment.
+Group project. will be giving an overview of our project and showcasing a UI mock up along with other details to the class